CiaranOMara/Contributing/docs/src/index.md

 We welcome (and strive to be inclusive of) all people, of all backgrounds.
 To help us all achieve this we have a [code of conduct](policy/contributor_covenant) that all members and visitors are expected to follow, please read this.

+## Package specific contribution rules

+As explained in the [Organization of the BioJulia community](@id community_structure) section, the structure of the BioJulia is not strictly centralized: different BioJulia people maintain different packages.
+So in addition to being familiar with the BioJulia Contribution guidelines presented in this manual,
+it's also a good idea check out the online documentation for packages you use and/or contribute to, and see if there are additional contributing rules or guidelines.